patrick-llgc/Learning-Deep-Learning/paper_notes/locomotion_next_token_pred.md

 		- Generates torque, not consistent with action space, so dropped out actions.
 	- Motion capture (o only)
 		- MoCap capture human keypoints in 3D, and inverse kinematics are used to find corresponding robot pose.
+		- Fitted joint position as observation, actuated trajectory is used as grounding.
 	- Youtube videos (o only, much noisier)
 		- Reconstruct human videos by using CV techniques and retarget both motion capture and youtube trajectories via inverse kinematics.
 - HW: Agility Robotics